Skip to main content

 This project involves two key public engagement activities:

-• Reimagining the Himalayas through indigenous storywork: A day event at the RGS: This day-long workshop-style event will take place on 31 May 2024 at the RGS and will include 'storytelling through dancing' workshop involving traditional indigenous dance forms such as 'Silli', 'Chyabrung' and 'Lakhey' from the Himalayan region.
+• Reimagining the Himalayas through indigenous storywork: A day event at the RGS: This day-long workshop-style event took place in June 2024 at the RGS and included a 'storytelling through dancing' workshop involving traditional indigenous dance forms such as 'Silli', 'Chyabrung' and 'Lakhey' from the Himalayan region.
 This day will also include a walking tour within the RGS' Foyle Reading Room, where the public can directly engage with the displayed archival materials (photos, maps, artefacts, etc.).

 • Digital exhibition within the RGS website: The stories gathered and archival materials will be curated within a digital exhibition titled, ‘Reimagining the Himalayas’ that will be launched in July 2024.